Xtendify/Simple-Calendar/readme.txt

 = 3.0.15 - TODO =

+* Fix: Constructor for Browser.php now compatible with future versions of PHP.
+* Tweak: Allow other plugin or theme shortcodes to be used in the event template.
+* Dev: Removed Browser.php from composer so we can use it standalone with customizations.

 = 3.0.14 - February 10, 2016 =

 * Fix: Updated schema to pass W3C validation.
 Props [@martinburchell](https://github.com/martinburchell)